graphql/graphql-spec/spec/Section 3 -- Type System.md

          returns {true}.
 3. An object type may declare that it implements one or more unique interfaces.
 4. An object type must be a super-set of all interfaces it implements:
+   1. Let this object type be {objectType}.
+   2. For each interface declared implemented as {interfaceType}, {IsValidImplementingTypeOf(objectType, interfaceType)} must be {true}.

+IsValidImplementingTypeOf(implementingType, implementedType):

-   1. If the interface type declares it implements any interfaces, the object type must include those same interfaces in its list of implemented interfaces.
+   1. If {implementedType} declares it implements any interfaces, {implementingType} must also declare it implements those interfaces.
-   2. The object type must include a field of the same name for every field defined in an interface.
+   2. The {implementingType} must include a field of the same name for every field defined in {implementedType}.
-      1. The object field must be of a type which is equal to or a sub-type of the interface field (covariant).
-         1. An object field type is a valid sub-type if it is equal to (the same type as) the interface field type.
-         2. An object field type is a valid sub-type if it is an Object type and the interface field type is a Union type and the object field type is a possible type of that Union.
-         3. An object field type is a valid sub-type if it is an Object or Interface type and the interface field type is an Interface type and the object field type implements the interface field type.
-         4. An object field type is a valid sub-type if it is a List type and the interface field type is also a List type and the list-item type of the object field type is a valid sub-type of the list-item type of the interface field type.
-         5. An object field type is a valid sub-type if it is a Non-Null variant of a valid sub-type of the interface field type.
-      2. The object field must include an argument of the same name for every argument defined in the interface field.
+      1. The {implementingType} field must include an argument of the same name for every argument defined in the {implementedType} field.
-         1. The object field argument must accept the same type (invariant) as the interface field argument.
+         1. The {implementingType} field argument must accept the same type (invariant) as the {implementedType} field argument.
-      3. The object field may include additional arguments not defined in the interface field, but any additional argument must not be required, e.g. must not be of a non-nullable type.
+      2. The {implementingType} field may include additional arguments not defined in the {implementingType} field, but any additional argument must not be required, e.g. must not be of a non-nullable type.
+      3. The {implementingType} field must return a type which is equal to or a sub-type of the {implementedType} field's return type (covariant):
+         1. Let {implementingFieldType} be the return type of the {implementingType} field.
+         2. Let {implementedFieldType} be the return type of the {implementedType} field.
+         3. {IsValidImplementingFieldTypeOf(implementingFieldType, implementedFieldType)}
+            must be {true}.

+IsValidImplementingFieldTypeOf(implementingFieldType, implementedFieldType):
+  1. If {implementingFieldType} is a Non-Null type:
+     1. Let {implementingNullableType} be the unwrapped nullable type of {implementingFieldType}.
+     2. Let {implementedNullableType} be the unwrapped nullable type of {implementedFieldType} if it is a Non-Null type, otherwise let it be {implementedFieldType} directly.
+     3. Return {IsValidImplementingFieldTypeOf(implementingNullableType, implementedNullableType)}.
+  2. Otherwise, if {implementedFieldType} is a Non-Null type, return {false}.
+  3. If {implementingFieldType} is a List type and {implementedFieldType} is also a List type:
+     1. Let {implementingItemType} be the unwrapped item type of {implementingFieldType}.
+     2. Let {implementedItemType} be the unwrapped item type of {implementedFieldType}.
+     3. Return {IsValidImplementingFieldTypeOf(implementingItemType, implementedItemType)}.
+  4. If {implementingFieldType} is the same type as {implementedFieldType}
+     then return {true}.
+  5. If {implementingFieldType} is an Object type and {implementedFieldType} is a Union type and {implementingFieldType} is a possible type of {implementedFieldType} then return {true}.
+  6. If {implementingFieldType} is an Object or Interface type and {implementedFieldType} is an Interface type and {implementingFieldType}
+     declares it implements {implementedFieldType} then return {true}.
+  7. Otherwise return {false}.

 ### Field Arguments